 The National Renewable Energy Lab (NREL) provides energy data via API at https://developer.nrel.gov/.
 Anyone may access and use these web services by signing up for a free API key.
 Information provided includes data related to energy efficiency and the use of renewable technologies in residential and commercial building, services associated with the costs, generation, transmission, delivery, and monitoring of electricity, and access to NREL wind datasets and models.
 Users may also access the complete alternative transportation technology datasets which includes station locations and transportation laws and incentives, and also a number of solar resource data and models, including real-time installation data.
 NREL’s State and Local Energy Data (SLED) tool gives comprehensive energy use and activity data based on a city name or ZIP code.
 SLED output is derived from a number of sources listed on the Data Sources tab of the tool.
 These sources provide data that includes utility rates and averages, fuel sources, consumption trends, state and local policies, and demographic and housing data.

-COLORADO data engine
+COLORADO data engine and the shift research lab

 Drcog regional data catalog